SeniorGroup-22-23/Wing/Backend/README.md

 ## Fluent
 Fluent is an Object-Relational Mapping (ORM) framework.
 Fluent works in conjunction with Vapor to provide an interface to work with databases in Swift.
-Fluent is included with the Vapor download but needs to be added to project package.
+Fluent is included with the Vapor download.
-### Adding Fluent to Project Package

 ## Insomnia